alexandertrefz/essence/packages/client/BENCH.md

 thousand, and 1.1–1.3× at 21, where a call is small enough that what a door does once weighs as much as what it does per value.
-Against the same door measured in the same session, the marshalled `layout` went from 308 and 334 µs to 129 with bigints, and from 252 and 250 µs to 67 with numbers: **2.4–2.6× and 3.7× faster**, and it is the same marshaller, checking the same things and saying the same sentences when they are wrong.
+Against the same door measured in the same session, the marshalled `layout` went from 308 and 334 µs to 129 with bigints, and from 228–274 µs to 67–72 with numbers: **2.4–2.6×** and **3.1–3.9×** faster, and it is the same marshaller, checking the same things and saying the same sentences when they are wrong.
+The number figure is a range because the door it is divided by is one — see the control above; 3.1× is the baseline table's 210 µs and 3.9× the slowest old run measured beside a new one.

 Below 1.00× wants a word, since a door that checks nothing ought to win.
 The hand-built door is a plausible one rather than a floor: it grows its Arrays with